MiKTeX/miktex/README.md

 This readme file is located in the top-level directory of the the MiKTeX source code tree.
 You use the source code to build and install a minimal TeX system.
-MiKTeX provides an integrated package manager, i.e., this mininal TeX system can serve as a starting point for a much larger (complete) TeX system.
+MiKTeX provides an integrated package manager, i.e., this minimal TeX system can serve as a starting point for a much larger (complete) TeX system.

 ## Prerequisites